 Machine Project, LA 2011

 This was my first Octant show in 1997 in a Seattle basement at an art show entitled “Hijinks”.
-Notice the box of modified electronics, the first version of the robotic percussion set, the Juno 60, and the very old mac desktop that I used as my piano roll sequencer.
+Notice the box of modified electronics, the first version of the robotic percussion set, the Juno 60, and the very old mac desktop that I used as my piano roll sequencer, although in those times they were also analogue pianos that help produce good electronic music as well.

 Some festival that Miranda July and Calvin Johnson organized in Portland, 1998